-Research indicates that 40-50 percent of women suffer from a sexual disorder (McCabe et al., 2016) compared to 31 percent of men (Cleveland Clinic, 2016).
+Research indicates that 40 to 50 percent of women suffer from a sexual disorder compared to 31 percent of men (McCabe et al., 2016; Cleveland Clinic, 2016).
 Low libido, or what professionals now refer to as male hypoactive sexual desire disorder (HSDD) and female sexual interest/arousal disorder (SIAD) are two of the most common sexual disorders presented by couples to sex therapists.
 Some studies report that low libido is present in 8.9 percent of women ages 18 to 44, 12.3 percent ages 45 to 64, and 7.4 percent over 65 (Parish & Hahn, 2016).
 The disorder was found to affect approximately 20 to 25 percent of men aged 40 to 80 years (Lewis et al., 2010).

 The pharmaceutical company that successfully develops and markets a drug for low libido will no doubt easily surpass the sales of all ED drugs put together.
 But that is far easier said than done.
 Two drugs have been tested and approved for women but come with some uncomfortable side effects.
 Addyi (filbanserin) can cause dizziness, fainting, and nausea, and Vyleesi (bremelanotide) for premenopausal women can bring about flushing, headaches, and vomiting.

-While numerous causes have been attributed to low libido such as psychological (e.g., depression), systemic relational (e.g., control struggles), and medical (e.g., hormonal issues), it remains a mystery in part, because of the many factors that could be operating, and sometimes simultaneously.
+While numerous causes have been attributed to low libido such as psychological (e.g., depression), systemic relational (e.g., control struggles), and medical (e.g., hormonal issues), it remains a mystery in part because of the many factors that could be operating, sometimes simultaneously.

 Boszormenyi-Nagy & Spark, G. (1973).
 Invisible loyalties.
 New York: Harper & Row.